Strong natural vitamin E - pharmaceutical-grade quality

 Absorption and effects of vitamin E

-Vitamin E is absorbed in the small intestine along with fat.
-The absorption is incomplete.
-With ingestion of large quantities of vitamin E, absorption decreases.
-People with reduced lipid absorption also have lower absorption of vitamin E from the small intestine.
+Vitamin E is absorbed in the small intestine together with dietary fat.
+The absorption is incomplete, however.
+Ingestion of large quantities of vitamin E causes the absorption of the nutrient to decrease.
+People with reduced lipid (fat) absorption also have lower absorption of vitamin E in their small intestine.

 Protects against oxidative damage